 Reason #4: No Up-Front Disability Lawyer Fees

 Most disability lawyers work on a contingency basis.
 This means there are little to no out-of-pocket costs to secure legal aid.
-In almost all cases, fees will not come into play until you are awarded disability benefits.
-The maximum amount of money that an attorney can charge is 25% of your back pay, or up to $6,000 — whichever is less.
-The attorney can only deduct this amount from the back pay the SSA awards you.
+In almost all cases, fees will not come into play until after the SSA awards you disability benefits.
+The maximum amount of money an attorney can charge is 25% of your back pay, or no more than $7,200 — whichever is less.
+The attorney can only deduct this amount from any past-due benefits the SSA awards you.
 That means you never owe a lawyer anything out of your own pocket.

 You May Qualify for Legal Assistance

 It’s beneficial to have someone on your side who knows the ins and outs of the disability program.
-In fact, having a lawyer file your application makes you 3x more likely to get SSD benefits the first time you apply.
+In fact, having a lawyer file your application makes you 3x more likely to get SSD benefits right away.
 Those who file on their own without legal assistance usually wait up to two years for their first disability payment.
+Every disability lawyer we can match you with offers free, no-obligation claim reviews in order to help you decide.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!